Sudan Government Says Foiled Coup Attempt Linked To Bashir Regime - UrduPoint

 At Port Sudan in the east, protesters raised Sudanese flags and chanted "No to military rule" and "No to coup", eyewitness Mohamed Hassan said.

-Students took to the streets and shouted similar slogans in the eastern city of Gedaref, another eyewitness, Amal Hussein, told AFP.

-- 'We will not allow a coup' - Britain, Norway and the US voiced "strong support" for Sudan's government.
+- UN, AU condemnation - Britain, Norway and the US voiced "strong support" for Sudan's government.

 "The Troika... rejects any attempts to derail or disrupt the Sudanese people's efforts to establish a democratic, peaceful, and prosperous future," they said in a statement.

-Officials have often blamed them Bashir's Islamist supporters of being behind them.
+Officials have often blamed Bashir's supporters of being behind them.
 Bashir, a one-time general, came to power on the back of an Islamist-backed military coup in 1989.

-Since his ouster, the ex-president has been jailed in Khartoum awaiting trial over the coup that brought him to power.
+Since his ouster, the ex-president has been jailed in Khartoum awaiting trial over his own power grab.

-He is also wanted by the International Criminal Court on charges of war crimes, crimes against humanity and genocide for his prosecution of a deadly scorched-earth campaign against ethnic minority rebels in Darfur.
+He is also wanted by the International Criminal Court on charges of war crimes, crimes against humanity and genocide for his pursuit of a deadly scorched-earth campaign against ethnic minority rebels in Darfur.

 During a visit to Khartoum last month, ICC prosecutor Karim Khan signed a cooperation deal with the transitional authorities that marked another step towards Bashir facing trial in The Hague.

-In an address to troops on Tuesday, powerful paramilitary commander Mohamed Hamdan Daglo said: "We will not allow a coup to take place.
+In an address to troops on Tuesday, powerful paramilitary commander Mohamed Hamdan Daglo -- another key player in the political transition -- said: "We will not allow a coup to take place.

-Under an August 2019 power-sharing deal, Sudan is ruled by a transitional government composed of both civilian and military representatives, and tasked with overseeing a return to full civilian rule.
+Under an August 2019 power-sharing deal, Sudan is ruled by a sovereign council composed of both civilian and military representatives, tasked with overseeing a transition to full civilian rule.

-The deal originally provided for the formation of a legislative assembly during a three-year transition, but that period was reset when Sudan signed the peace deal with rebel groups last October.
+The deal originally provided for the formation of a legislative assembly during a three-year transition, but that period was reset when Sudan signed a peace deal with rebel groups last October.

-- Two years under transition - Sudan remains plagued by chronic economic problems as well as deep divisions among the various factions steering the transition.
+- Faltering transition - Sudan remains plagued by chronic economic problems as well as deep divisions among the various factions steering the transition.

 The promised legislative assembly has yet to materialise.